gorrion-io/summer-camp-2023/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Tasks

 1. Create an endpoint in `api/people.ts` that returns a list of people.
-The list should be sorted by `name` in ascending order.
-The data should be paginated and return 10 people per page.
+The list should be sorted by `name` in ascending order.The data should be paginated and return 10 people per page.
 The endpoint should accept a parameter `page` that specifies the page number to return.
 The user data should be generated using faker.js or similar library.
-The minimum number of user is 100.
-It should be parametrized so that we can specify the number of users to generate.
+The minimum number of user is 100.It should be parametrized so that we can specify the number of users to generate.

 2. Use `tanstack/react-query` or `swr` to fetch data in `pages/task.tsx`.

 3. Prepare the pagination component to be used in `pages/task.tsx`.

+## Solution

+I completed the task according to the requirements and used the mentioned technologies for it.
+Additionally, I adapted the website for responsive web design (RWD) and added a loader that activates when data is being fetched.